orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 So technically, it'd have to provide rendering details for a 1m-5m x 1m-5m x Inf cube,
 - What if there's additional rendering information, like for certain players, certain players are invisible, or for certain players, certain players are highlighted.

+If only privately hosted, if number of players increases, suggest to move to @ether, or increase @private.managed.

 - How to handle collisions across adjacent nodes

 Hazy World